 My work is motivated by the conviction that our relationships with the more-than-human world (including non-human animals, plants, and ecosystems, but also built environments and technological systems) are vitally important and fundamentally political.
 As a political theorist, I work to understand how our social and political values and institutions shape these relationships, how these values and institutions are shaped by them, and how we might use an understanding of both to pursue a more just and sustainable society.

 My academic career has been influenced by earlier work as a political organizer.
 Through teaching, scholarship, and service, I’ve sought to develop a broader perspective on citizen action and the possibilities for political change.
-For more than two decades, I’ve taught and worked at Humboldt State University on California’s North Coast, where I’m privileged to work with many students and colleagues who share these passions.
+For more than two decades, I’ve taught at Humboldt State University on California’s North Coast, where I’m privileged to work with many students and colleagues who share these passions.

 My book Engaging the Everyday: Environmental Social Criticism and the Resonance Dilemma won the first annual Clay Morgan Award for Best Book in Environmental Political Theory.
 I’ve written and edited other books, and published articles, essays, and reviews in academic journals, political magazines, and blogs.
 I am also the editor-in-chief of the journal Environmental Politics.